Microsomal triglyceride transfer protein

-Microsomal triglyceride transfer protein large subunit is a protein that in humans is encoded by the MTTP gene.
+Microsomal triglyceride transfer protein large subunit is a protein that in humans is encoded by the MTTP, also known as MTP, gene.

-MTP encodes the large subunit of the heterodimeric microsomal triglyceride transfer protein.
-Protein disulfide isomerase (PDI) completes the heterodimeric microsomal triaglyceride transfer protein, which has been shown to play a central role in lipoprotein assembly.
-Mutations in MTP can cause abetalipoproteinemia.
+MTTP encodes the large subunit of the heterodimeric microsomal triglyceride transfer protein (MTP).
+Protein disulfide isomerase (PDI) completes the heterodimeric MTP, which has been shown to play a central role in lipoprotein assembly.
+Mutations in MTTP can cause abetalipoproteinemia.

 Apolipoprotein B48 on chylomicra and Apolipoprotein B100 on LDL, IDL, and VLDL are important for MTP binding.

+MTP adds triglycerides to nascent chylomicrons in the intestine, and to VLDL in the liver.

+Structure

+The large subunit of MTP, also known as the alpha subunit, contains an N-terminal half beta barrel, an alpha helix and a C-terminal lipid binding site that lies between two beta pleated sheets.
+It is a member of the large lipid transfer protein family, like apolipoprotein B (apo B), with which it interacts, but unlike apo B, it is not secreted.
+The heterodimer is instead retained in the endoplasmic reticulum due to the presence of a C-terminal KDEL motif on the PDI beta subunit.

 Interactive pathway map

 Pharmacology

 Drugs that inhibit MTTP prevent the assembly of apo B-containing lipoproteins thus inhibiting the synthesis of chylomicrons and VLDL and leading to decrease in plasma levels of LDL-C.